Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Work email full_name, bio, city, country, x_handle, personal_website, work_experience[], education[] When you want accurate professional identity from a corporate address

-Name + employer same structured profile fields if matched When name is known but you need clean career context
+Name + employer Same structured profile fields when matched When you know the name but need clean career context

-Role + company role holder identity plus structured work/education when resolved When the seat matters more than the person name
+Role + company Role holder identity plus work and education when resolved When the seat matters more than the person name

-The Patrick Collison example on the page shows:
+The Patrick Collison example on the page includes:

 • full_name: Patrick Collison